 6. Ask your neighbor.
 Make your request clearly known, kindly, and with a smile.
 Ask them to spray less or not at all.
 If they continue spraying, ask them to let you know when they are spraying so you can cover host plants with sheets.
 Ask them to spray when the wind is away from your yard.
 Again, using threats, anger, and cussing will only turn your neighbor against you.

-7. Learn the differences between the advantages and disadvantages of sprays vs granular vs dusting type chemicals.
+7. Learn and educate yourself about the differences between the advantages and disadvantages of sprays vs granular vs dusting type chemicals.
 Learn the difference between systemic and non-systemic pesticides.
 If your neighbor insists on using chemicals you are unhappy with, suggest an alternative.
 Allow your neighbor time to think about it.
 Don’t become angry if he/she does not change.
 If you become angry and show your anger, you’ve lost the battle for future changes.

 8. If you live in a subdivision, work to educate everyone in the subdivision.
 Share seed at the next homeowners association meeting.
 Create handouts for everyone, sharing butterfly garden and habitat information.
 One gentleman held a cookout for 60 neighbors and did a butterfly presentation, sharing about butterflies.
 He had seed and plants to share with his neighbors.
 Don’t be demanding, be kind and generous.